There are so many ways to get involved in Pinellas 4-H!

 4-H Clubs

-Our 4-H clubs meet regularly and provide a supportive environment for youth to explore different interests, develop leadership skills, and participate in community service.
-4-H Clubs are led by youth officers with the help of dedicated adult volunteers.
-Club members do hands-on activities to learn more about a specific subject area.
+Our 4-H clubs meet often and give youth a safe, friendly place to try new interests, build leadership skills, and do community service.
+Clubs are run by youth officers with help from caring adult volunteers.
+Members do hands-on activities to learn about a specific topic.
 This is a 4-H project.
-Some clubs select a different project to focus on each year, while others stick with the same project to build up their skills and knowledge year after year!
-The best way to learn more about a specific club and its project focus is to reach out to the Club Leader.
+Some clubs choose a new project each year.
+Others keep the same project to build their skills and knowledge over time.
+To learn more about a club and its project, contact the Club Leader.

 Florida Statewide Virtual Clubs